Dana Elcar: Career

-In 1979, he played judges in Centennial and B. J. and the Bear.
-In 1980, he was cast in the role of "Chief" in the Get Smart feature film entitled The Nude Bomb (a.k.a.
-The Return of Maxwell Smart) that was based on the 1960s hit TV series (the role previously played by Edward Platt, who died in 1974).
+In 1979, Elcar played judges in Centennial and B. J. and the Bear.
+In 1980, he was cast in the role of "Chief" (previously played in the TV series by Edward Platt, who died in 1974) in the Get Smart feature film entitled The Nude Bomb (a.k.a.
+The Return of Maxwell Smart).
 He also co-starred in two episodes of The A-Team in 1984 and 1985.
 In 1987, he was cast on Matlock.

 Elcar and his stunt/photography double Don S. Davis were often mistaken for each other.
-Elcar appeared in the hit series Knight Rider in the 1983 episode "Merchants of Death"; as a corrupt sheriff in The Incredible Hulk episode "Escape from Los Santos" (1978), in which Banner is headed to Phoenix; and as KAOS Agent Kruger in the 2-part 1969 episode of Get Smart entitled "And Baby Makes Four".
+Elcar appeared in the hit series Knight Rider in the 1983 episode "Merchants of Death"; as a corrupt sheriff in The Incredible Hulk episode "Escape from Los Santos" (1978), in which Banner is headed to Phoenix;

 In 1991, Elcar began to develop glaucoma.
-This condition was written into the MacGyver plotline, beginning with the sixth season seventeenth episode "Blind Faith" and continuing through the remainder of that season and the entire seventh season, with Elcar's character developing the disease.
-The sixth-season finale, "Hind-Sight", was a clip show using Pete Thornton's upcoming eye surgery as a framing device.
-After MacGyver, Elcar made a guest appearance in "Virus", a 1993 episode of Law & Order, in which he played a man who blamed his diabetes-caused blindness on his former physician, and whose son murdered other patients as revenge.
+This condition was written into the MacGyver plot-line, beginning with the sixth season, seventeenth episode "Blind Faith" and continuing through the remainder of that season and the entire seventh season, with Elcar's character developing the disease.
+The sixth-season finale, "Hindsight", was a clip show using Pete Thornton's upcoming eye surgery as a framing device.
+After MacGyver, Elcar made a guest appearance in "Computer Virus" S3;E19, a 1993 episode of Law & Order, in which he played a man who blamed his diabetes-caused blindness on his former physician, and whose son murdered other patients as revenge.

 Elcar also played a blind character on episodes of The Magic School Bus and ER.
-Once blind, Elcar took on the challenge of playing Vladimir in Waiting for Godot complete with white cane.
+Once blind, Elcar accepted the challenge of playing Vladimir in Waiting for Godot on stage, complete with white cane.
 This was his theatrical swan song, and he retired in 2002 after his ER performance.

 Personal life

 Elcar married Katherine Frances Mead in 1948 and divorced her in 1950.
 He married Peggy Romano in 1954 and divorced her in 1970.
-Elcar had 4 children: Marin Elcar, Nora Elcar Verdon, Dane Elcar, and Chandra Elcar.
+Elcar had four children: Marin Elcar, Nora Elcar Verdon, Dane Elcar, and Chandra Elcar.
 His long-time partner was Thelma Garcia.